 Satureja montana (winter savory)

 Winter savour is a hardy perennial, that grows into a small, shrubby clump.
 Small white flowers appear in late summer.
 After this, trim it up to a tighter shape.
-The leaves and tips can be used fresh or dried, to add a spicy flavour to herb mixes, stuffings, pulses, pates and meat dishes.
+The leaves and tips can be used fresh or dried, to add a spicy flavour to herb mixes, stuffings, pulses and pates.
 Performs best in full sun, in well-drained soil.